SpontanCombust/witcherscript-ide/docs/user-manual/faq.md

 > Does WIDE support symbolic links (symlinks)?

-WIDE at the moment does not have a support for directories and files stored as symbol links.
+WIDE at the moment does not offer support for directories and files stored as symbolic links.